MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/README.md

 ![](http://samuel.ninja/img/gpmdp_screen.gif)

 Run "Google Play Music" as a standalone desktop app.
-Never again will you have to hunt through your tabs to pause your music, or stop listening to your favourite song because Chrome is guzzling up all your RAM..
+Never again will you have to hunt through your tabs to pause your music, or stop listening to your favourite song because Chrome is guzzling up all your RAM.
+Now also has YouTube Music player fully integrated.

 Developed by [Samuel Attard][1].